The surround strategy is one of my favourite PR strategies.

 The strategy worked like a charm.
 Without adding any specific online campaign activities, the message got through to their community, and people started talking and sharing about the brand’s iconic product again.
 I’ve since tried this approach many times with much success, and I call it the surround strategy.

 “But won’t people get sick and tired of being exposed to the same message over and over again?
 And in every channel, no less?
 I know I would be.”

 Yes and no.

-Bombarding the target audience with the exact same message over and over again wouldn’t work.
+Bombarding the email list with the exact same message over and over again (spray-and-pray) wouldn’t work.

 However, the Italian fashion brand wasn’t sending out the exact same tweet five times a day for four weeks; it was always different types of updates with different images, different copy, and different call-to-actions.
 The only thing these updates had in common was that they all talked about the re-launch of their iconic product1.